 All Graduate Students (domestic and international) are required to have English proficiency both orally and in written work.
 English proficiency is required for successful performance and progress in the HDFS program.
-International students are required to attend the ELS (English Language Services) Educational Services Language Training in the summer prior to matriculation in the fall semester.
-If you do not pass the proficiency exam, you will not be awarded an assistantship and you will need to take active and immediate steps to achieve proficiency.
-Please see information provided by the TTU Graduate School for more information and about options of services available to assist: http://www.depts.ttu.edu/international/ieem/admission/englishProof.php
+Please see information provided by the TTU Graduate School for more information about how English proficiency is assessed and about options of services available to assist: